Private Assets Support

 Investment sponsors may provide reconciliation instructions using STRATA’s file format template.
 Bulk payments or payments covering multiple accountholders can be submitted via SFTP or secure email.
 To learn more, contact [email protected] or view STRATA’s Private Equity Investment Setup Quick Guide.

-Changes made in your online Account Access (such as updating your login credentials or security settings) do not update your official STRATA IRA account records.
+Changes made in your online account portal (such as updating your login credentials or security settings) do not update your official STRATA IRA account records.
 If you need to update information in both places, please follow the steps below.

 Update your online account credentials